mariorojas/spring-boot-graphql/README.md

 # spring-boot-graphql
-Example of GraphQL with Spring Boot
+Example of GraphQL with Spring Boot 1.5.17.

-For mor information please visit [this tutorial](https://www.pluralsight.com/guides/building-a-graphql-server-with-spring-boot).
+For more information please visit [this tutorial](https://www.pluralsight.com/guides/building-a-graphql-server-with-spring-boot).